Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

   let minLength = Infinity
   let windowStart = 0

-  //First, we will add-up elements from the beginning of the array until their sum becomes greater than or equal to ‘S.’ for(windowEnd = 0; windowEnd < arr.length; windowEnd++) {
+  //First, we will add-up elements from the beginning of the array until their sum becomes greater than or equal to S. for(windowEnd = 0; windowEnd < arr.length; windowEnd++) {

     //add the next element